 Nutria damage is evident to varying degrees in every area they are found.
 Burrowing causes the most noticeable damage.
 Nutria burrows also can damage flood-control levees that protect

 low-lying areas; weaken the foundations of reservoir dams, buildings, and roadbeds; and erode the banks of streams, lakes, and ditches.
-Nutria also causes a huge damage to agriculture sector.
+Nutria also causes a huge damage to the agriculture sector.
 Crop damage is most prevalent in areas adjacent to aquatic habitats supporting nutria and especially when nutria are abundant.
 Crops primarily damaged by nutria are sugarcane and rice, but also include corn, milo (grain sorghum), sugar and table beets, alfalfa, wheat, barley, oats, peanuts, and various melons and vegetables.

 Nutria can be infected with several pathogens and parasites that can be transmitted to humans, livestock, and pets.
 They may also host a number of parasites, including the nematodes and blood flukes that cause “Nutria itch” or “Swimmer’s itch” (Strongyloides myopotami and Schistosoma mansoni), the protozoan responsible for giardiasis (Giardia lamblia), tapeworms (Taenia spp.), and common liver flukes (Fasciola hepatica).
 The threat of disease may be an important consideration in some situations, such as when livestock drink from water contaminated by nutria feces and urine.